naolatam/B1-infrastructure-project/Monitoring/monitoring.md

             - Log in to the Pterodactyl admin panel.
             - Navigate to **Nests > Import Egg**.
             - Upload the downloaded JSON file.
-            - Assign the egg to an existing nest or create a new one.
+            - Assign the egg to an existing nest or create a new one. (refer to Pterodactyl [usage documentation](../Web/Pterodactyl.md) for more details about creating a new Nest.)
             - Save the changes and ensure the egg is available for use.

         2. **Create a Server on Pterodactyl**